If you have a dog or cat, you’re probably wondering what’s the single best way to treat fleas.

 I don’t use the oral medications much in my practice because they do not prevent ticks.
 Dr. Rosenkrantz practices in California, where ticks are not as endemic as in the Northeast.
+It used to be these oral products didn’t kill ticks, but now there are options that do.
 Check with your vet about the best options for your dog and cat.

 Finding the best product that addresses fleas, ticks, heartworm and intestinal parasites is the key.